-- Park in a safe place. - Remove the tether cord cap. - Lift the front of vehicle off the ground with a suitable lifting device before adjusting front suspension. - Lift rear of vehicle off the ground with a wide-base snowmobile stand with a deflector panel before adjusting rear suspension. - Make sure lifting device is stable and secure.
+- Park in a safe place. - Remove the tether cord cap. - Use appropriate lifting device or have assistance to share lifting stress.
+If a lifting device is not used, use proper lifting techniques, notably using your legs force. - Do not attempt to lift the front or rear of vehicle if it is above your limits. - Support front of vehicle off the ground with a suitable device before adjusting suspension. - Support rear of vehicle off the ground with a wide-base snowmobile stand with a rear deflector panel. - Make sure support device is stable and secure.